camunda/camunda-docs/docs/self-managed/concepts/access-control/applications.md

 ---

-To be able to use [Identity](/self-managed/identity/what-is-identity.md) for authentication each deployed component requires a matching Application to be created.
+To be able to use [Identity](/self-managed/identity/what-is-identity.md) for authentication each deployed component requires a matching application to be created.

-When an application is created in the Identity UI, a Client ID and Client Secret will be generated which can be used in the component configuration allowing authentication flows to happen.
+When an application is created in the Identity UI, a client ID and client secret will be generated which can be used in the component configuration allowing authentication flows to happen.

 :::tip Want to learn how to add an application in [Identity](/self-managed/identity/what-is-identity.md)?